ioBroker/ioBroker.js-controller/README.md

 }
 ```

-or using different read and write ids:
+or using different read and write ids (supported starting js-controller 3.0):

 ```
 {